JoveToo/Marlin-Sovol/README.md

 - 2.0.9.2-sv01-silentboard-bltouch-e3dv6 : For Sovol SV01 with Silent Board, BLTouch and E3Dv6 hotend

 There are no code changes in this repository.
 It just creates Configuration.h and Configuration_adv.h files for the printers mentioned above.

-## Marlin 2.0

-Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
-Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

-Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

 ## Building Marlin 2.0